platzily/platzily-admin/RFC.md

 - As a team and students we want challenge ourselves in learning process of a entirely new programing lenguage.

-- Is the favorite programing lenguage of our CEO.

 ## Next.js ▬ FRONT

 - Next.js gives you the best developer experience with all the features you need for production: hybrid static & server rendering.